 The media must do everything in its power to ensure that racism, sexism, and disinformation do not derail the historic nomination of the first Black woman to the Supreme Court.

-This guide will help journalists and social media platforms identify and avoid unintentional sexist and racist bias or disinformation when interviewing, writing about, or moderating content about women and people of color.
+This guide will help journalists, reporters, and social media platforms identify and avoid unintentional sexist and racist bias or disinformation when interviewing, writing about, or moderating content about women and people of color, particularly Black women.